Friday, June 5, 2015

 Ship Lagoda

-New Bedford housed the most outstanding collections of scrimshaw (the practice of drawing on whale teeth or other forms of Ivory), such as canes, watches, hutches, birdcages, pie crimpers, and many, many other scrimshaw items.
+New Bedford housed the most outstanding collections of scrimshaw (the practice of drawing on whale teeth or other forms of Ivory), including canes, watches, hutches, birdcages, pie crimpers, and many other items.

 Whaling Voyage Round the World